Our Favorite Japan Ryokans

 Onsen at Kayotei Ryokan

 We consider a ryokan stay (a traditional Japanese inn) to be the quintessential cultural immersion experience and essential activity on any Japan private tour!
 Originally dating back to the 8th century, even the more notable luxury ryokans may seem quite simple and spartan, compared to 5-star hotels.
-In contrast to the western notion of opulent amenities, spas, and sleek electronics, a ryokan’s understated sense of luxury is reflected in its high-touch spirit of personal service and hospitality known as “Omotenashi”.
+In contrast to the Western notion of opulent amenities, spas, and sleek electronics, a ryokan’s understated sense of luxury is reflected in its high-touch spirit of personal service and hospitality known as “Omotenashi”.
 With sincerity and pursuit of aesthetic perfection, ”Kodawari”, your ryokan’s kimono-clad personal attendant is trained to anticipate your needs, displaying an appearance and conduct mirroring the finest qualities of Japanese culture.

 The most notable ryokans we have experienced and listed below, (including Tawaraya and Hiiragiya) showcase traditional Japanese aesthetics with the works of craftsmen, artisans, and artists displayed on the walls of the rooms and public areas.
 Even the flowers are meticulously arranged to symbolize the various seasons.
 Each room features tatami floors, ”shoji” paper windows, “fusuma” doors, comfortable sleeping futons, a traditional cypress wood tub, and a table with supplies for making tea and for your “kaiseki” dinner presentation.

 The multi-course kaiseki dinner is the highlight of your ryokan stay.
 Conceived during the Samurai period 400 years ago, this unique dining experience was created to serve only the Emperor and his guests.
 The beautifully presented, multi-course meal is served with seasonal bites arriving in lacquerware bowls and boxes.
 Rest assured you will experience a full range of cooking styles, including grilled mackerel, fried scallop, streamed turnip with cod, and seasonal varieties of local vegetables.
-A wide selection of sake and wine also available.
-Though we really enjoy the traditional Japanese breakfast, ryokans also offer a tasty western breakfast option.
+A wide selection of sake and wine is also available.
+Though we really enjoy the traditional Japanese breakfast, ryokans also offer a tasty Western breakfast option.
 Enjoy!

 Please enjoy this list of our top favorite ryokans and be sure to check out Randy Lynch’s tips for staying at a ryokan at the end: